In this section

 Please remember to read the disclaimer

-The development of this clinical guideline was originally coordinated by Alec Barrett, Associate Nurse Unit Manager, Butterfly Ward.
-The review of the guideline was coordinated by Trudy Holton, Clinical Nurse Educator, Butterfly Ward.
-Approved by the Clinical Effectiveness Committee.
-Authorised by Bernadette Twomey, Executive Director Nursing Services.
-First published July 2012, and reviewed July 2015.
+The development of this nursing guideline was coordinated by Trudy Holton, Clinical Nurse Educator, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated July 2015.